HenkKin/DataAccessClient/README.md

 #### IUserIdentifierProvider<TUserIdentifierType>

 Providing an implementation for interface `IUserIdentifierProvider<TUserIdentifierType>`.
-This provider should be a singleton, so the implementation should try to return an user identifier of the current context.
+This provider should try to return an user identifier of the current context.

 ```csharp
 ...